polygraph-cool/asne/README.md

 # to do

+gender/race move up
+no cover up of bubbles with avg women arrow too big
+2017 vs. '17 - hover events move to text.
+bigger title for chart on top left - potentially center

 * baselines for hispanics and blacks
 * incorporate caitlyn's data on census
 * have a default paper if not near a big one – set get location function as false until true
 * add in other racial data so not tbd

+* remove crispEdges and do half pixel offsets
+* make bigger bubbles and add more logos?
+* capitalize state in table version
 * dash is off for some reason
 * geo highlight on other charts
 * geo highlighted stroke color is darker than fill